Covid-19 has had an enormous impact on skiing holidays.

-If you do manage to make it out to a ski resort this year, things won’t be operating in the same way as when you were last there.
+For much of the last year ‘will skiing happen in 2021/22’ was a question on everyone’s lips.
+The answer currently stands at a tentative: yes.
+However, if you do manage to make it out to a ski resort this year, things won’t be operating in the same way as when you were last there.
 Ski resorts within the same country or even within the same region, are differing greatly on what rules they have in place, so the number one piece of advice is to do your homework!

-If you do make it out to the slopes, proof of vaccination is essential, as many ski lifts will no longer accept a negative PCR test.
+If you do make it out to the slopes, proof of vaccination is essential as many ski lifts will no longer accept a negative PCR test.
 Even before you get to the lifts, proof of vaccination makes international travel much easier.
 Wherever you’re travelling, be sure to check the UK Government’s advice for that country first.

 Many ski resorts may limit the number of lift passes sold and will require you to wear masks on chairlifts/gondolas, in lift queues and in indoor public spaces (with social distancing at 1m minimum).
 You’ll possibly find resorts are running gondolas with reduced capacity but at a faster speed.
-Ski lessons will have reduced numbers and in-resort childcare options may be limited or cancelled altogether.
+Ski lessons might have reduced numbers and in-resort childcare options may be limited or cancelled altogether.

 As far as ski accommodation is concerned, self-catering will be many people’s first choice.
 If you go for a hotel or shared chalet be prepared for less choice – there will be fewer large chalets available and some operators like Crystal Ski are not offering catered chalets this season.
 Some VIP chalets are asking guests to pre-order meals in advance to remove the need for an in-house chef.